 Tracy Louis, RN CIC -- Tracy Louis received her BSN from the University of Tennessee in 1992 and her MSN in Health Systems Management from Vanderbilt School of Nursing in 2003.
 After working for a year on the pediatric surgical floor of Monroe Carell Jr. Children's Hospital at Vanderbilt, Tracy moved to Orlando Florida and worked as a nurse in a Pediatric Special Care Unit.
 She returned to Vanderbilt in 1995 and worked in the Pediatric Critical Care Unit until she joined the Infection Control team in March of 2004 and currently serves as the outpatient infection preventionist for VUMC.
-Tracy was recently named as one of 2009's Who's Who in Infection Prevention by Infection Control Today magazine.
+Tracy was named as one of 2009's Who's Who in Infection Prevention by Infection Control Today magazine.

 Jan Szychowski, RN CIC -- Jan Szychowski attended Flower Hospital School of Nursing in Toledo, Ohio in 1973 and received a BSN from Murray State University in 2000.
 She has had the opportunity to work in several areas of nursing including medical/surgical, Emergency room, ICU, obstetrics, and Same Day Surgery.
-She has been involved in Infection Control for 12 years, becoming certified in 1999.
+She has been involved in Infection Prevention for 12 years, becoming certified in 1999.
 Before starting at Vanderbilt in 2004, she had been active in West KY APIC serving on the nominating committee, as President-Elect and as President.

-Jackie Smith, RN -- Jackie graduated from St. Xavier College in Chicago with a BSN and completed her MSN degree in 2009.
+Jackie Smith, RN CIC -- Jackie graduated from St. Xavier College in Chicago with a BSN and completed her MSN degree in 2009.
 After working for a year on a pediatric acute care unit in Chicago, Jackie moved to Nashville.
 She started her career at Vanderbilt in 1985 where she worked in the Pediatric Intensive Care Unit.
 During her 24 years in the PCCU, she was a bedside nurse, assistant manager, and nurse educator.
-Jackie joined the Department of Infection Control & Prevention in 2009 as the IP for Monroe Carell Jr. Children's Hospital at Vanderbilt.
+Jackie joined the Department of Infection Prevention in 2009 as the IP for Monroe Carell Jr. Children's Hospital at Vanderbilt.

 CLINIAL DATA ABSTRACTION:

 Jonelle Williams RN: Jonelle graduated from a nursing school in Birmingham associated with University of Alabama in 1971.
 She continued to take courses in health related sciences at UAB, UAH, and TSU.
 She focused on the care of critical cardiac patients through 1978 when she moved to Nashville and worked at St. Thomas in the ICU’s.
 Along with that, she has enjoyed supervising in a nursing home and doing telephone triage after MD office hours to educate and direct clients as to their optimal medical care.
 She worked in the perioperative area to develop and expand that department to centralize anesthesia preop education with lab, xray, EKG and records from the PCP.
-She graduated from Middle TN School of Anesthesia in 1986 as a nurse anesthetist and has worked in that field until 2010 when she joined the Infection Control Team where she reviews and abstracts data with the focus on SSIs.
+She graduated from Middle TN School of Anesthesia in 1986 as a nurse anesthetist and has worked in that field until 2010 when she joined the Infection Prevention Team where she reviews and abstracts data with the focus on SSIs.